 #1 The Ctrip Study

 A team of researchers tracked the productivity of 4,910 employees at two Ctrip call centers in China.
-For these workers, measuring productivity was easy–the number of calls employees handle.
+For these workers, measuring performance and productivity in the office was easy–the number of calls employees handle.

 On days when the AQI is 150, Ctrip would need to hire an extra 145 people to cover those calls.
 Imagine if every company needed to have their own pollution warriors for bad pollution days.

 Of course, the alternative is for Ctrip to put in an army of purifiers to keep their air pollution levels down.
 Maybe something like the Smart Air Blast army: